-In 2010 my oldest daughter, Jenny, began taking pottery classes at the Hawaii Potters Guild.
+In 2010 my oldest daughter began taking pottery classes at the Hawaii Potters Guild.
 She had a knack for making pots and soon she was bringing home beautiful vases, bowls, plates, tumblers, and teapots.
-One of the ladies at the Guild was so impressed with Jenny's work that she gave Jenny her old Shimpo wheel to bring home.
+One of the ladies at the Guild was so impressed with her work that she gave my daughter her old Shimpo wheel to bring home.
 My daughter began encouraging me to take classes with her as well.
 She kept talking about how much fun she was having and about her wonderful teacher from Thailand, Supin Wongbusarakum.
 For a year and a half I kept saying "It sounds great but I'm pretty busy right now.
 Maybe things will work out next session."
 Then in December of 2011, she asked me again.
 But this time I thought, "You know, you're pretty lucky.
-How many 26 year old women want to hang out with their fathers?"
+How many 26 year olds want to hang out with their fathers?"
 So we signed up for a Friday morning class with Supin which started in January of 2012.

 At first my plans for having fun with clay, with making 20 lbs. of it pirouette on my wheel, turned into what looked like the attempts of a drunk man to corral 2 lbs. of it.
 Now it's true that the father-daughter thing was working out well.
 I was enjoying the hour before class, the hour I spent with her at Glazers Coffee Shop a few blocks away, but the class itself had been frustrating and the idea that working with clay would be "fun" seemed misleading at best and dishonest at worst.